 And if you own or work for a small business, sometimes it may seem like the most important thing you can do is to grow the size of your customer base and the number of people on your email list.

 So why should you worry about the repeat purchase rate?

 Because, believe it or not, it can be a make or break for ecommerce brands.
 For many marketers, the ability to cultivate loyal customers and influence repeat purchases is the most important thing they can do to grow while also earning recurring revenue.

 In fact, the statistics around repeat purchases are pretty jaw-dropping:

-- Customers who have purchased from your brand twice are nine times as likely to convert as a first-time shopper.
+- Customers who have purchased from your brand twice are nine times as likely to convert as first-time shoppers.

-- Repeat purchasers spend three times as much as first-time customers.
+- Repeat customers spend three times as much as first-time customers.

 While it’s probably not breaking news to you that it’s ideal for your customers to buy more than once, the tricky part is figuring out which strategies will encourage shoppers to come back.
 And if you sell consumables that people can find at their local shop, how do you keep them coming back to your online store every time they need a refill?